 This course provides comprehensive knowledge and tools for pediatric acute and critical care nurses and those who educate them.
 Developed by Children's Hospital Association and clinical content experts, it uses a body systems approach to present a broad-spectrum orientation to pediatric critical care.

-Authored by clinical experts in the nursing, pharmacy, transfusion and cellular therapies fields, this course covers safe administration of medications commonly used in critical care.
-A brief review of pharmacology is followed by an in-depth look at how drugs used to treat critical care patients work to achieve the desired effects.
+Authored by clinical experts in the nursing, pharmacy, transfusion and cellular therapies fields, this course covers safe administration of medications commonly used in acute and critical care.
+A brief review of pharmacology is followed by an in-depth look at how medications used to treat acutely and critically ill patients work to achieve the desired effects.

 This complimentary course employs a variety of case studies to explore the unique risks faced by older adults in the hospital setting, and teaches the evidence-based best practices for combating functional decline, maintaining cognitive and physiological health and upholding dignity.